Luciandraw/AMS-Badge-PNG-Converter/README.md

 four exported SVG groups update immediately. **Reset thresholds** restores the automatically suggested boundaries for the current image.

-## Run locally

-You can open `index.html` directly.
-To reproduce GitHub Pages behavior, serve this folder with any static HTTP server.

-## Publish with GitHub Pages

-1. Create a new empty GitHub repository.
-2. Upload every file from this folder to the repository root.
-3. Open **Settings → Pages**.
-4. Under **Build and deployment**, choose **Deploy from a branch**.
-5. Select `main`, choose `/ (root)`, and click **Save**.

-The published URL will look like `https://USERNAME.github.io/REPOSITORY/`.

-For fully reliable social previews, replace the relative `og.png` values in `index.html` with the absolute GitHub Pages image URL after publishing.

 ## Input recommendations